sparkling-graph/sparkling-graph-docs/partitioning.rst

 Library provides multiple methods for graph partitioning.
 By default GraphX provides only random methods, in SparklingGraph you can find approaches that are using structural properties of graphs in order to minimize computation times and storage overheads.

+All methods can be found in `partitioning package`_

 Propagation bases